 6 Car Clubs Alternatives to private vehicle use Improving zero emission provision within the car club Glasgow City Council 2009 2010 onwards 2015 onwards (award of new operator contract) 2020 - increased zero emissions provision Car club membership Low information will be live o the GCC webpage shortly.
-Glasgow City Council has successfully provided a car club for use by residents and businesses for twelve years and requested funding of £15,000 to augment the feasibility and soft market testing of new operational models that would incorporate innovative technologies to remove the requirement for Ongoing remove the
+Glasgow City Council has successfully provided a car club for use by residents and businesses for twelve years and requested funding of £15,000 to augment the feasibility and soft market testing of new operational models that would incorporate innovative technologies to Ongoing

+increased zero emissions incorporate

+requirement for

+dedicated bays,

+providing a

+more customer

+friendly

+• • • , ,

 operational

 model and

 introduce a

 substantially

 cleaner fleet

 through the

 introduction and

 an all EV fleet

 where possible.

 The scheme

 has been shown

 to reduce

 ownership of

 aging, more

 environmentally

 hazardous cars

 and negate the

 requirement for

 personal car

 ownership in an

 urban

 environment.

-Benefits include
+Benefits include greater

-greater

-accessibility to the initiative
+accessibility to

-through flexible
+the initiative through flexible

-with a reduction in dependency
+with a reduction

-on carbon
+in dependency on carbon

-based fuels and the subsequent
+based fuels and

+the subsequent

-carbon and
+1 1 ] ] carbon and

-10 Air Quality Information Public Information The Council will provide data and information regarding current and longer term air quality monitoring on our web site NRS Sustainability 2009 Ongoing Low pollution reduction.
+10 Air Quality Information Public Information The Council will provide data and information regarding current and longer term air quality monitoring on our web site NRS Sustainability 2009 Ongoing Low reduction.
 GCC continues to publish air quality information on the main website and promote the use of the Scottish Air Quality Database "Know & Respond" information service.
 Ongoing engagement in relation to LEZ and vehicle idling highlights the air quality benefits.
 Ongoing 13 Cycling Strategy Promoting travel alternatives Provide cycling improvements throughout the city.
-Glasgow City Council 2011 Ongoing Proportion of journeys undertaken by cycling Low Early in 2022 the City adopted Glasgow's Active Travel Strategy 2022- 2031 (ATS) which aims for walking, cycling and wheeling to be the first and natural choice for everyday journeys.
+Glasgow City Council 2011 Ongoing Proportion of journeys undertaken by cycling Low the City adopted Glasgow's Active Travel Strategy 2022- 2031 (ATS) which aims for walking, cycling and wheeling to be the first and natural choice for everyday journeys.
 The strategy details proposed changes to our street environments alongside a Ongoing Various on street and school cycle provision infrastructure installed in 2021/22.
 Infrastructure at further tower blocks delayed and carried onto future.

 range of

 behaviour

 change

 interventions, to

 be delivered in

 collaboration

 with community

 and other

 external

 organisations, to

 support and

 enable active

 journeys.
 The

-strategy also
+1 strategy also

 outlines

 proposals for

+1 the City

 the City

-Network, a

-functional and
+Network, a functional and

 high density

 network of

 protected cycle

 lanes

 connecting all

 areas of the city

 and linking to

 key trip

 generators,

 deliverable by

 2030.

 Working closely

 alongside the

 Liveable

 Neighbourhoods

-programme in
+1 programme in

 particular, the

 ATS contributes

 to the outcomes

-for the city from
+1 for the city from

 transport, as

 detailed within

 the Glasgow

 Transport

-Transport
+Stratogy which

 Strategy, which

 includes a